-As of January 2020, all the hard rubber and Ultem orders are completed in about a 2 1/2-3 week time period from when you place your order.
+As of January 2020, all the hard rubber and Ultem orders are completed in about a 3 week time period from when you place your order.
+Dealer orders are typically 3-4 weeks to complete because of the larger orders.
 The new metals take 5 weeks.
 Once completed, I will ship out the pieces to the buyers and I will update you with the tracking number.
 I use USPS Priority mail.
 All buyers outside the United States are responsible for any taxes or fees they get charged by their country.

 HOW DO MY MOUTHPIECES MATCH UP WITH DIFFERENT SAXOPHONES: